mincong-classroom/containers/README.md

 # Assignments

 Welcome to the lab sessions!
-This is a mono-repository for the assignments of the course "Software Containerization and Orchestration" for the students of [ESIGELEC](https://esigelec.fr).
+This is a mono-repository for the assignments of the course "Software Containerization and Orchestration" for the students of [ESIGELEC](https://esigelec.fr), majoring in "Ingenierie des Services du Numerique" (ISN).
 It includes 3 sections, 5 lab sessions, and is composed of different key objectives as described below:

 ```mermaid
 %%{